 This program is a commitment, but we promise you’ll come away from the experience with an invaluable toolkit of equitable teaching strategies that will shape your course design and teaching practices for years to come.

 Please join us!

-The Spring 2021 program consists of five live Zoom sessions on every other Friday at 10:00am-12:00pm Pacific Time on the following schedule:
+The Spring 2022 program consists of five live sessions on every other Friday of the quarter.
+Program dates and locations will be announced soon.

 How to Participate

 Graduate students in any discipline and with any level of teaching experience are welcome to register.
 The certificate program is limited to 30 participants.
-Participants commit to attending all 5 live Zoom sessions during Spring 2021, and to completing structured and supported teaching projects as assigned.
+Participants commit to attending all 5 live sessions during Spring 2022, and to completing structured and supported teaching projects as assigned.

 This community of practice consists of a five-part workshop series and provides graduate student educators with research-based tools and strategies for teaching writing in their disciplines.
 The aim of the program is to provide a theoretical and practical toolkit for teaching disciplinary writing that applies to multiple contexts: when teaching as a TA for departmental disciplinary communication (DC) courses; when teaching courses of one’s own design in one’s own discipline, as a GSI at UCSC as well as in future teaching positions; and when writing in one’s own disciplinary contexts.